Start your own studio or innovative digital business

 - Developed their enterprise skills such as leadership to enhance their prospects in a competitive job market (including overseas).

 - Developed a freelancing business in Art or another gamedev discipline to pursue as an independent contractor.

-The Game Business course is a postgraduate course for students that have completed the Advanced Diploma and Bachelor Degree that have learnt all about making games and animation.
-This programs assists these students to turn their new creative skills into innovative businesses.
+The Game Business course is a postgraduate course for students that have completed the Advanced Diploma and/or the Bachelor Degree and have learnt all about making games and animation.
+This program assists these students to turn their new creative skills into innovative businesses.

 This course is not about becoming a better game developer or animator although you will be making more creative content, so that will happen too!
 It is about working purposefully on a project with very clear goals to create income.

 As world-renown educator Frank Farfalla says, "The Advanced Diploma will teach you how to make great games and through the Graduate Diploma you will learn how to make them work for you".